 Though sponsored Facebook posts are easy to use and can provide great results for your business, there are occasions when a Facebook ad is the more effective option.
 Facebook sponsored posts are limited in their targeting options and objectives.
 With a sponsored post, there is no CTA, so your only conversion goals are to improve engagement with the post content or drive traffic to your website.
 This limits the possibilities of what you can do with your promotional content as well as who you can advertise to.

-However, Facebook ads offer sophisticated targeting and customization that can help you zero in on your target audience.
-This allows you to reach and engage those who are most likely to be interested in your brand.
+However, Facebook ads offer sophisticated ad types, targeting and customization that can help you zero in on your target audience.
+This allows you to reach and engage a certain demographic who are most likely to be interested in your brand.
 For instance, if you want to target users based on their behavior, then you will need to use a Facebook ad rather than a sponsored post.

 Additionally, Facebook ads are designed to help businesses meet a number of objectives.
 While sponsored Facebook posts are generally effective for increasing engagement or driving traffic back to the brand’s site, Facebook ads can help with a variety of conversion goals from making a sale to increasing app downloads to getting more video views.